ncaq/dynet/README.md

 ## Installation

-DyNet relies on a number of external programs/libraries including CMake, Eigen, and Mercurial (to install Eigen).
-CMake, and Mercurial can be installed from standard repositories.
+DyNet relies on a number of external programs/libraries including CMake and Eigen.
+CMake can be installed from standard repositories.

 For example on **Ubuntu Linux**: